 What to Expect at the Preliminary Hearing

 In reaching this probable cause decision, the judge listens to arguments from the government (through a government attorney, or "prosecutor"), and from the defendant (usually through his or her attorney).
 The prosecutor may call witnesses to testify, and can introduce physical evidence in an effort to convince the judge that the case should go to trial.
-The defense usually cross-examines the government's witnesses and calls into question any other evidence presented against the defendant, seeking to convince the judge that the prosecutor's case is not strong enough, so that the case against the defendant must be dismissed before trial.
+The defense usually cross-examines the government's witnesses and calls into question any other evidence presented against the defendant, seeking to convince the judge that the prosecutor's case is not strong enough, so that the case against the defendant is dismissed before trial.

-Preliminary Hearing - Not in Most DUI Cases
+Preliminary Hearing: Not in Most DUI Cases

 It is important to note that most DUI cases do not reach the preliminary hearing stage.
 In the majority of such cases, the arraignment usually represents the first and last time the suspect will be in court, as most DUI suspects choose to plead guilty, especially if evidence of intoxication is strong.
 This is normally the case when the defendant took a breathalyzer test which shows that the defendant had a blood alcohol content (BAC) over the legal limit.

 Furthermore, a preliminary hearing may not be held in every DUI case in which a "not guilty" plea is entered.
 Some states conduct preliminary hearings only when a felony is charged, and other states utilize a "grand jury indictment" process in which a designated group of citizens decides whether, based on the government's evidence, the case should proceed to trial.
 Last but not least, though exceedingly rare in DUI cases, the possibility always exists that any time prior to the preliminary hearing the case will be resolved through a plea bargain between the government and the defendant.